OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-19.md

 ## 1 Kings 19:20

-Then he left the oxen behind and ran after Elijah, and said,
+Then he left the oxen and ran after Elijah, and said,
 “Please let me kiss my father and my mother, then I will follow you.”
-And he said to him, “Go back, for what have I done to you?”
+And Elijah replied, “Go back, for what have I done to you?”

 ## 1 Kings 19:21